 A work-study award does not guarantee employment.
 If you do not receive a work-study award, you can apply for on-campus Institutional Hire positions.

-- Log into the Current Student Tab using your Student ID and Global PIN.
+- Log into the My Clark@Clark using your Clark Lab Account username and password.

 - Click on the "Student Employment" tab.

 - Complete the quiz and disclosure.